LouSarbe/simple-onion-router-network/instructions.md

 ### 3.3 Register each node

-Each node, as they are started up, should firstcreate their pair of keys and then should register themself on the registry.
+Each node, as they are started up, should first create their pair of keys and then should register themself on the registry.

 ### 3.4 Allow users to retrieve the registry